Constantiner/beresta/README.md

 # beresta

-A minimalistic logging library for JavaScript to use in browsers or in Node.js.
+A minimalists logging library for JavaScript to use in browsers or in Node.js